davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 ### Outcome Automation

-We start to get transformative change when we go one step further, re-evaluating and automating all of the actions between the endpoints of the process.
+We start to see transformative change when we go one step further, re-evaluating and automating all of the actions between the endpoints of the process.

 ```plantuml
 @startuml